Spend your $$$ in the right place with MCN’s guide to choosing the best motorcycle gloves for you

 Are fingerless gloves OK on a motorcycle?

-Fingerless gloves are more for the look than protection as they only offer any protection to your palm and the back of your hand.
-Fingers are still left exposed to the elements, bugs and the tarmac should you have an off.
-Full gloves are advised but there is no law in UK regarding gloves to be worn on a motorbike.
+Fingerless riding gloves only offer protection to your palm and the back of your hand.
+Fingers are exposed to the elements, bugs and asphalt if you have an accident.
+Full riding gloves are highly recommended, though not legally necessary in the US.

 MCN testing kit